-To obtain Colorado real estate disclosure forms, other form documents (including sales contracts) and additional information, see the state Division of Real Estate website at www.colorado.gov/DORA.
+To obtain Colorado real estate disclosure forms, other form documents (including sales contracts) and additional information, see the Colorado Department of Regulatory Agencies Division of Real Estate’s Contracts and Forms page.
 Also be sure to consult with an attorney if you have questions related to your disclosure requirements and other legal aspects of your home sale.